TECT is governed by six trustees who are elected by beneficiaries for a 4-year term.

 Mark was appointed as trustee in July 2018.
 Mark shares a vision of Healthy Thriving communities where healthy activity and connectedness are fostered for all.
 He brings nearly four decades of Community Pharmacy and health related experience along side governance and management roles.

 Tina was appointed as trustee in July 2018.
-Tina started her leased executive consultancy while completing the MBA at Waikato University.
-She has since held a number of executive and governance roles focused on growth and change in the primary sector.
+She started her leased executive consultancy while completing the MBA at Waikato University.
+Tina has since held a number of local executive and governance roles focused on technology, growth and change in the primary sector.
+Since joining TECT, she has joined two more local nonprofits: Momenta and Socialink.
+She is also the Director of Waikatolink and Chronoptics in Hamilton.
+Most recently, Tina was appointed to the Edmund Hillary Fellowship.